-Students are responsible for the keys and/or keyless entry device (called a fob) issued to them by Residence Life.
-Students may not possess or use any unauthorized duplicate Residence Life key/fob/key to a room, mailbox, and/or building entrance.
+Students are responsible for the keys and/or ID issued to them by Residence Life.
+Students may not possess or use any unauthorized duplicate Residence Life key/fob/key/ID to a room, mailbox, and/or building entrance.

 Students are also prohibited from accessing the residence halls prior to the official published date for Hall Opening, after the date for Hall Closing, or during break periods (Fall, Winter, and Spring) without specific authorization.